Updated on June 16th, 2021.

-We have created this guide for our photo shoot and wedding clients who are thinking about traveling to Paris now.
+We have created this guide for our photo shoot and Paris wedding clients who are considering traveling to Paris now.
 If you have specific questions, please write us in the comments section and we’ll make sure to guide you about your Paris trip.

-Plus, face masks are compulsory in all public areas and indoors spaces.
+Face masks are compulsory only in indoors spaces.
 The fine is 135 euros (around 160 usd).
 Starting with June 17th, 2021 the masks are not compulsory outdoors.

 The face mask rule applies also to kids over the age of 6.